Office of Distinguished and Postgraduate Scholarships

 Transcripts from all colleges or universities where a degree was obtained

 Students interested in the Boren should contact ODPS by mid-fall before the national application deadline to consult on appropriate plans of study.
-The national deadline for direct submission to the Boren is January 29, 2020.
+The national deadlines for Graduate and Undergraduate applications usually fall in late January/early February.
+Please consult the Boren website for details.